Comprehensive Sexual Health Education

 Who is responsible for teaching the curriculum?

 Instruction will be usually provided by 7th grade life science teachers and high school biology teachers.
 Schools and teachers may partner with organizations like Planned Parenthood to deliver instruction.
 Please contact your child’s teacher for more information about instructional delivery.

 Can I opt my child out of the curriculum?

 State law allows you to excuse your student from this instruction.
-If you do not want your student to participate in comprehensive sexual health or HIV prevention education, please fill out the an “Opt-Out” form (downloadable below and on the sidebar) and provide it to your child’s 7th grade life science teacher, high school biology teacher or school’s principal.
+If you do not want your student to participate in comprehensive sexual health or HIV prevention education, please fill out the an “Opt-Out” form (downloadable below) and provide it to your child’s 7th grade life science teacher, high school biology teacher or school’s principal.